Music of Israel: Israeli rock

 A significant shift occurred in the 1990s with the emergence of Aviv Geffen.
 Beginning his career at the age of 18, Geffen was noted for his provocative stage presence, which included performing in drag and wearing heavy makeup.
 He openly discussed his decision not to serve in the military and incorporated themes such as drug use, sexuality, and youthful alienation into his music.
 Influenced by punk rock as well as bands like the Beatles and Pink Floyd, Geffen marked a departure from previous norms in Israeli rock.
-Despite initial controversy, his music resonated with a younger audience, and he remains one of Israel's best-selling male artists.
+Despite initial controversy, his music resonated with a younger audience, and he remains one of Israel's best-selling artists.